 Jump directly to the content

-Tyson Fury and Oleksandr Usyk's long-awaited undisputed title clash is set to be preceded by plenty of big fights on a huge evening of boxing in Saudi Arabia.
+Tyson Fury and Oleksandr Usyk's long-awaited undisputed title clash will be preceded by plenty of big fights on a huge evening of boxing in Saudi Arabia tonight.

-The undefeated champions are finally set to come face-to-face next month, and there is a stacked undercard.
+The undefeated champions will finally come face-to-face on Saturday night, and there is a stacked undercard.

 6

-In the biggest bout on the undercard, Joe Cordina takes on Anthony Cacace for the IBF and IBO super-featherweight titles.
+In the biggest bout on the undercard, Joe Cordina looks to defend his super-featherweight world title against Anthony Cacace.

 The Welshman [17-0-0] is still unbeaten as a professional and has blown away all of his opponents.

-But the Irishman has won his last six fights consecutively and will feel he can cause an upset and end Cordina's run.
+But Irishman Cacace has consecutively won his last six fights and will feel he can cause an upset and end Cordina's run.

 Read more on Fury vs Usyk